Learn the what, why, and how social media agencies can create a real brand identity to help set themselves apart from the competition.

-- All of this activity should be supported with branding guidelines so that consistency and control are maintained.
-It’s crucial too for staff to understand the importance of protecting the brand identity and how that will empower the Agency.
+All that activity should be supported with branding guidelines, so that consistency and control are maintained.
+Staff must understand the importance of protecting the brand identity and how that will empower the social media agency.

-- Where re-branding involves a name change then time and effort needs to be put into considering how other functions in the business will be affected and also how they will need to be involved.
-For example, contracts of employment, email addresses, registering a new business.
+Where re-branding involves a name change, then time and effort needs to be put into considering how other functions in the business will be affected and also how they will need to be involved.
+That includes, for example, contracts of employment, email addresses, registering a new business.

 In an increasingly crowded marketplace, it’s your brand identity that will set you apart.
 Both staff and clients need to feel that your brand speaks to them and you have to have absolute clarity about what it is you stand for.
 If you don’t, you’ll simply be left behind.